VICKY-0017/Invesment_Analysis_Bot/README.md

  **Key features of the project include:**

 + **Stock Market Analysis**: Retrieves and displays detailed analyst recommendations for publicly traded companies.
-+ **Real-Time News Aggregation**: Fetches the latest news articles about selected companies to keep users updated on recent developments.
++ **Real-Time News Aggregation**: This feature fetches the latest news articles about selected companies to keep users updated on recent developments.
-+ **Multi-Agent Collaboration**: Combines multiple AI agents to handle specific tasks like web search and financial analysis, improving task-specific performance.
++ **Multi-Agent Collaboration**: combines multiple AI agents to handle specific tasks, such as web search and financial analysis, improving task-specific performance.